Armmanoj/GlobalRouterProject/README.md

 ## Repository Structure

 The repository includes C, C++, and Python files necessary for creating nets, routing, evaluating, and visualizing routes.

+## tst_5

+A small test case has been uploaded, for understanding the data formats, and verifying the working of the code.
+The input is a .net and .cap file and the output is a .PR_output file, along with an image for visualizing the connections